petrnohejl/android-templates-and-utilities/README.md

 Dependencies
 ============

-Some projects use external libraries for additional functionality.
+Some projects uses external libraries for additional functionality.
 All library dependencies in the project should be listed below.
 For example:

 * [ActionBarSherlock](http://actionbarsherlock.com/)